 Laparoscopic Surgery For A Hernia in Men

 Laparoscopic (minimally invasive) repair uses a laparoscope, a thin telescope-like instrument that is being put inside the abdomen.
 The patient gets general anesthesia before the surgery.
 There is a complete evaluation of the general state of the patient’s health, including a history, physical exam and an electrocardiogram (ECG).

 The pain during this surgery is very less.
 The laparoscope has a tiny video camera on top that projects an “inside view” of your body on the screen.

 The surgeon inflates the abdomen with a harmless gas (carbon dioxide), which creates space to allow your doctor to view your internal organs.
 The inner lining of the abdomen is cut to expose the weakness.
 Surgeon places mesh on the inside to cover the defects in the abdominal wall and strengthen the tissue.

 After the procedure is complete, surgical tape or adhesive glue closes the small abdominal incisions.
 Within a few months, the incisions are barely visible.

-Benefits of laparoscopic hernia surgery include three tiny scars rather than one larger incision, less pain after surgery, a quick return to work and a quick complete short recovery time (a week or two).
+There are several benefits of laparoscopic hernia surgery including three tiny scars rather than one larger incision, less pain after surgery, a quick return to work and a quick complete short recovery time (a week or two).